Akanksha0217/JavaScript_learning/README.md

   - **Find the Largest Number in an Array**: Applied techniques like `Math.max()`, `reduce()`, or iteration to find the maximum value.

 ### 🗓️ August 6, 2025
-- read interview question
+- 📚 Read and revised common **JavaScript interview questions**.
-- practices some interview quenstion
--
+- 💡 Practiced solving some **interview-based coding problems** to strengthen understanding.

 ### 🗓️ August 7, 2025
+- 📚 Read and revised common **JavaScript interview questions**.
 ---